tmucscu/tmucscu.github.io/docs/facilities/ryerson-cs-setup.md

 4. Hit <kbd>Ctrl</kbd> <kbd>S</kbd> to save the file and close it.

 Now you can simply type `ssh ryerson` into the terminal to SSH to the CS department server.
 You may change this by editing the `ryerson` in the first line of the file to any phrase you want (Avoid spaces or special characters).

----

-I hope this was helpful to you and if you have any questions, you can ping me on Discord.
-Though I make no guarantees I can help and provide this guide without any warranty or responsibility.